Main AI Concepts

 The Developers of AI

 Who are these people that create AI?
-There are at least three professional groups working in AI: data scientists , machine learning engineers and Big Data engineers.
+There are two professional groups working in AI: data scientists and machine learning (ML) engineers .

 Data scientists train in mathematics/statistics and how to understand and interpret data; they must understand the business objectives and how to prototype a model solving those objectives.
 ML engineers train in software engineering and use machine learning libraries to transform those prototypes into production grade models.
-Big Data engineers also train in software engineering; they are skilled at querying/storing/processing very large data sets, distributed over multiple servers, sometimes thousands of servers.
-Of course, some of the skills and responsibilities of individuals within these 3 groups many times overlap.
+They are also skilled at querying/storing/processing very large data sets, distributed over multiple servers, sometimes thousands of servers.
+Of course, some of the skills and responsibilities of individuals within these two groups sometimes overlap.
 These skill sets require many years of study and practice and this is one of the main problems for doing AI in the U.S..
-We do not have an adequate supply of data scientists, ML engineers, and Big Data engineers, in the U.S..
+We do not have an adequate supply of data scientists and ML engineers in the U.S..
 The competition for finding them, especially between U.S. and China, is fierce and will grow fiercer.

 There are a number of conferences around the world where these AI professionals get together with researchers in the AI field to discuss current and future developments of AI.
 Below you can see some of these forthcoming conferences in AI, shown on a rotating projection of the 3-D blue dot.